-- Group preparation note: This document summarizes your team's strategy heading into the negotiation. - Negotiation outcome: Your party's outcome is scored relative to other parties in your role. - Individual debrief: Each student will write a journal entry on his or her experience with this negotiation.
+- Group preparation note: This document summarizes your team's strategy heading into the negotiation. - Negotiation outcome: Your party's outcome is scored relative to other parties in your role. - Individual debrief: Each student will write a summary of his or her experience with this negotiation.